Reduce salon color waste and keep more of every service dollar

 Pricing drift

-Some waste is commercial: product gets used without the service structure recovering it.
+Some waste is commercial: product gets used without the service structure recovering it properly.

 Measure the common services